charleshefer/bifohacks/hifiasm_with_ont.md

 ### Polish the genome

 After sorting and indexing the alignment bam file with samtools, use the dorado polish command to polish the genome.
-You can specify the read groups, or ignore them if you want to merge them
+You can specify the read groups, or ignore them if you want to merge them.
+This ran fine on the GPU, but never completed after more than 7 days on the CPU.

 ```
 dorado polish -t {threads} --ignore-read-groups {input.bam} {input.haplotype} > {output.fasta}